Catalytic Oxygen Generation from Hydrogen Peroxide

 Hydrogen peroxide is commonly available as a water solution, with concentrations ranging from 3% (household use) up to 50% (industrial concentration).
-For some applications the ballast of water in the solution to be handled and transported represents a disadvantage.
-In such cases, solid forms of hydrogen peroxide can be used, such as adducts of H2O2 with sodium carbonate or urea (i.e.sodium percarbonate and percarbamide)
+However, the ballast of water in such solutions can become a disadvantage in some applications.
+In such cases, alternative, solid forms of hydrogen peroxide can be used, such as adducts of H2O2 with sodium carbonate or urea (i.e.sodium percarbonate and percarbamide)

 Sodium percarbonate (SPC) - Na2CO3·1.5H2O2 - is a crystalline adduct of H2O2 with sodium carbonate (“ash soda”).
 It is a convenient and concentrated source of hydrogen peroxide., easy to handle and transport.
 The amount of hydrogen peroxide by weight in sodium percarbonate exceeds 30%.
 It can be handled more conveniently and more safely than the same concentration of H2O2 in water solutions.
-Hydrogen peroxide can be released form SPC into even small quantities of water, or into anhydrous solvents.
-However, the decomposition of thus released hydrogen peroxide still needs a catalyst. to produce oxygen.
+Sodium percarbonate is used in many laundry detergents and cleaning products which are environmentally friendly, such as OxiClean and Vanish.

 In water, sodium percarbonate releases hydrogen peroxide according to the reaction: